Kinvert/resume/README.md

 [![Youtube Link][logo]](https://youtu.be/XJqs5wlxxEY) &nbsp; [Logitech Driver Folder](https://github.com/Kinvert/resume/tree/main/embedded/logitech-joystick-driver-assembly)

 I reverse engineered how the joystick worked, and replaced the board so it would work with microcontrollers.

+## Machine Learning

+I have several but at the time of this commit I just have one.
+Will be adding more soon.

 ## Simulations
 I've written simulation algorithms over the years.
 This is where I'll add old ones I find or new ones I write.